and1hof/and1hof.github.io/_posts/2017-3-28-aura-component-development-quickstart-guide.md

 This is where Aura comes in, although we could build our components up using AngularJS or another front-end component framework - the data would be exposed to anything traversing the DOM.
 If your front-end component displays sensitive sales information, and you put it right by a third party component from another developer - that third party component could traverse the DOM up to your data and send that sensitive information back to it's own servers.
 This is of course a security risk, and is the reason why Aura is preferred by Salesforce for building out new Salesforce UI components.

 ### Getting Started With Aura Development
 Unfortunately, the developers tools for building Aura components are very naive right now and at times difficult to work with.
-Most front-end frameworks are written in a pseudo-Javascript, and than compiled down to Javascript.
+Most front-end frameworks are written in a pseudo-Javascript, and then compiled down to Javascript.
 As a result of being originally designed by a team of Java developers, Aura has some quirks in this regard.
 In particular, the pipeline for rendering an aura component is pseudo-Javascript -> HTTP -> compiled in server-side Java -> HTTP -> rendered Javascript.
 This design choice also proves a huge performance bottleneck, and so for applications that require many re-renders Aura might not be the best choice even though it provides additional security.

 This means, that in order to develop Aura components right now (prior to SalesforceDX) - you will most likely have to use the integrated web-based developer tooling.
-Cloud9 also has a Salesforce offering, but I have not yet used it and cant vouch for it as a result (this could be a better option though).
+Cloud9 also has a Salesforce offering, but I have not yet used it and can't vouch for it as a result (this could be a better option though).

-To get started with Aura development in it's current stage you will have to open up your Salesforce instance my-instance.salesforce.com and navigate to the top right menu bar.
+To get started with Aura development in its current stage you will have to open up your Salesforce instance my-instance.salesforce.com and navigate to the top right menu bar.
 From here you can open the "developer console".

-From the developer console you are going to want to select "file" on your menu bar and than click new -> lightning component.
+From the developer console you are going to want to select "file" on your menu bar and then click new -> lightning component.
 This will generate a lightning component bundle which starts out with just a .cmp file (similar to HTML), but can be extended to include other pieces such as controllers, helpers, and renderers.
 Click these pieces on the right of the developer console to generate scaffolds and add them to your lightning component bundle.

 <img src="{{ site.baseurl }}/assets/2017-3-28/developer-console.png" alt="locker service"/>